Great Blue Heron Week

 You will see the herons and their offspring on their nests up-close through a spotting scope, but bring binoculars if you have them for the many other bird species we will encounter.
 Meet at the Jackson Bottom Education Center, 2600 SW Hillsboro Hwy 219 (Directions: www.jacksonbottom.org).
 The hike is about 3 miles over flat terrain.
 Contact Sarah at 503 681-6278 to reserve a spot.
 The trip leader is Rick Balazs.
 The trip is free; space is limited to 15 people.
 Adults and children over 10 (accompanied by adult) are welcome.

-The traditional Ross Island Regatta will be replaced this year with a paddle from Kelley Point Park, at the confluence of the Willamette and Columbia Rivers, to Cathedral Park.
+Join Willamette Riverkeeper, the Audubon Society of Portland and Urban Greenspaces Institute on a fun and informative paddle.
+The traditional Ross Island Regatta will be replaced this year with an upstream paddle from the confluence of the Willamette and Columbia Rivers at Kelley Point Park to the Cathedral Park boat ramp.